dymium-org/dymiumModules/modules/matsim/README.md

 ## Setup Java

-As of 2020-01-12, Java JDK 11.0.1 must be installed in order for the `rJava` pacakge to work.
+(2020-01-12) Java JDK 11.0.1 must be installed in order for the `rJava` pacakge to work.
 This issue has been discussed [here](https://github.com/rstudio/rstudio/issues/2254) and [here](https://github.com/s-u/rJava/issues/151).
 This is only required if you would like to run the MATSim module using rJava as implemented in